Universal limit linear series and descent of moduli spaces: Universal limit linear series by descent

 The terminology of ``universal relative dimension at least $\rho$'' is as introduced in Definition 3.1 of \cite{os21}.

 \begin{proof} Given the definitions, representability is rather standard.
-First, we can use the hypothesized section together with the twisting line bundles $\sO^Y$ to produce a relatively ample divisor $D$ on $X$, and the section also implies that the relative Picard functor $\Pic^{d,s}(X/B)$ is representable, and carries a Poincare line bundle $\widetilde{\sL}$.
+First, our functor is visibly a Zariski sheaf, so it suffices to show representability locally on the base.
+Now, we have already mentioned twisting by the $\sO^Y$ allows us to move between any two multidegrees of fixed total degree, and the hypothesized section means that line bundles of every degree exist.
+Thus, if we choose any multidegree which is positive on every component of every fiber -- for instance, by summing all our uniformly concentrated multidegrees -- we can produce a relatively ample line bundle.
+Passing to an open cover of $B$ if necessary we may assume we have a relatively ample divisor $D$.
+The existence of the section also implies that the relative Picard functor $\Pic^{d,s}(X/B)$ is representable, and carries a Poincare line bundle $\widetilde{\sL}$.
 Twisting by a sufficiently high multiple of $D$, we can then construct $G^r_d(X/B)$ as a closed subscheme of a product of relative Grassmannians over $\Pic^{d,s}(X/B)$, with the closed conditions given by vanishing along the given multiple of $D$, intersected with the $(r+1)$st vanishing loci occurring in the definition of limit linear series.